-Seaborn is a graphing library based out of matplotlib, which uses the pyplot canvas and modification functions but it has its own literature of routines.
+Seaborn is a graphing library based on matplotlib, which uses the pyplot canvas and modification functions, but it has its own literature of routines.
 The functions of seaborn are more user-friendly than that of the pyplot.

-Given the fact that seaborn internally makes use of matplotlib, it can not only produce all the fundamental plots that are needed for EDA and machine learning tasks but also adds more plots to the arsenal.
-The plots available in seaborn apart from the basics are heatmaps, bubble charts, correlograms, violin plots, wordclouds, spider chart, tree plot, venn diagrams etc.
+Given that seaborn internally makes use of matplotlib, it can produce all the fundamental plots needed for EDA and machine learning tasks and add more plots to the arsenal.
+The plots available in seaborn, apart from the basics, are heatmaps, bubble charts, correlograms, violin plots, word clouds, spider charts, tree plots, Venn diagrams, etc.

 2.6 pandas plots

 This is a special mention in the visualization section where one can use DataFrame.
 Plot () function to easily get graphs from the data.
 Pandas plots use all the pyplot function names in the kind argument in the plot() to get various graphs like a bar, pie, scatter, line, etc. The sole requirement here is that the DataFrame needs to have labeled rows and columns or maybe a pivoted form (wide format) data, and we can have an easy plot done.

 2.7 Pandas Profiling